 - having poor blood flow or swelling in the legs

-- having injured skin (from an injury, insect bite, or allergic reaction)
+- having a skin injury, such as an insect bite or abrasion

-- having a bacterial infection on the skin
+- having a bacterial infection that affects the skin

-If your doctor suspects the lesions are a result of an allergic reaction, he or she may do allergy testing as well.
-This may include skin tests, blood tests, or elimination and challenge tests to determine what, if any, substances you are allergic to.
+If your doctor suspects the lesions are a result of an allergic reaction, they may perform an allergy test as well.
+This may include skin tests or blood tests that can help determine what substances you’re allergic to, if any.